So you have a great idea for a business in Los Angeles…

 Filing requirements are minimal, and you simply report your business’s earnings on your personal taxes.
 No other state or federal business filings are required.

-Partnership is created automatically when two or more persons engage in a business enterprise for profit.
+The partnership is created automatically when two or more persons engage in a business enterprise for profit.
 By default, a business that begins with a verbal agreement or handshake is considered a general partnership.

 All partners share in both the day-to-day management and business profits.
 However, I highly advise using a written partnership agreement to form a partnership.